RostislavTelitsin/Python_Poftfolio.github.io/README.md

         os.rename(file[:-4] + '.txt', 'CFGMML-' + NeName + '-erunda.txt')
 ~~~

-- This part of code works with exel file:
+- This part of code works with exel file using --openpyxl-- lib:
 ~~~
 i=0
     for file_name in file_list: